Wake On Lan using an ESP32 Telegram bot

 #define ALLOWED_ID "<id-for-the-allowed-user>"

-Then you just need to fill your WiFi configuration and MAC Address, your Telegram bot token and your Telegram User ID so no one else can use the bot.
+You just need to fill your WiFi configuration and MAC Address, your Telegram bot token and your Telegram User ID so no one else can control the bot.
 You can use @Botfather to create a new bot and @userinfobot to get your ID.

 Telegram Bot